 The Dolomites, where sheer pink and yellow limestone pinnacles tower like monuments over quaint villages, flowery meadows, wooded valleys, and sun-soaked trails.
 Italian, Austrian, and ancient Ladin cultures intermingle peacefully in the small, scattered villages in this mountainous corner of Italy.
 The Dolomites also boast a surprising variety of beautiful wildflowers in the grassy meadows below the mountains.
-This inn-to-inn tour starts with a circuit the Val Gardena, our favorite corner of the Dolomites, before venturing east through the Badia valley to the soaring rock towers that surround Cortina d’Ampezzo.
-You can also shorten this tour if you don’t have time for the full trip.
+This inn-to-inn tour starts with a circuit of the Val Gardena, our favorite corner of the Dolomites, before venturing east through the Badia valley to the soaring rock towers that surround Cortina d’Ampezzo.

 Your tour begins in Bolzano, a beautiful small city filled with plazas and museums, including the South Tyrol Museum of Archeology, where you can see Ötzi, the 5300 year old ice man found in a nearby glacier.
-You’ll be transferred by private taxi to Canazei, a small, sunny village at the upper end of the Fassa valley, with miles of hiking trails radiating in every direction.
+You’ll be transferred by private taxi to Selva, a small, sunny village at the upper end of the Gardena valley, with miles of hiking trails radiating in every direction.
 You’ll start your tour with a loop around the Gardena valley, visiting a couple high huts along the way, before heading east past the mighty Sella mountain, on to the historic mountaintop Lagazuoi, and finally to Cortina d’Ampezzo.
-You’ll have 3 nights in high huts and mountain inns (note, there are no single rooms at the huts), and 7 nights in comfortable and casual 3 to 4-star hotels with great food.
-We always book private rooms if possible, and space in dormitory otherwise.
-Early booking gives you a better chance to have private rooms all nights.
+You’ll have 3 nights in high huts and mountain inns (note, there are no single rooms at the huts), and 7 nights in comfortable 3 to 4-star hotels with great food.
+Our deluxe tour features some truly luxurious 4 and 5-star hotels.

 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.
 You’ll carry extra clothes in your daypacks for the 3 nights in huts, and your luggage will be transported for you from between villages.

 You should finish your hike around 4 pm, giving you time to wash up, relax, perhaps settle into the pool, or just gaze upon the outside panorama from your room balcony.
 After that, you’ll enjoy dinner at your hotel restaurant.
 These are multi-course feasts, often featuring delicious local Austrian and Italian specialties.
 Our hotels all serve fabulous food, and dinners will be hearty, filling, well-earned and very delicious.
-We typically leave dinner in Canazei and Cortina free, giving you two nights to explore on your own.
+We typically leave dinner in Cortina free, giving you a night to explore on your own.

 The Dolomites is truly a special region.
 With beautiful inns and hikes, this Dolomites tour will make an unforgettable vacation.